ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 ## 📦 MTK Fastboot & ADB Tool (with FRP + Bulk Flash)

 A command-line utility for MediaTek-based Android devices that simplifies common Fastboot and ADB operations — including flashing partitions, unlocking bootloaders, erasing FRP, and installing APKs.
-Designed for power users and ROM developers working with devices like the Infinix X6731.
+Designed for power users and ROM developers working with devices like the Infinix ZERO 30 5G (X6731).

 ---